-The external debug interface of the Cortex-A9 MPCore is compliant with the ARMv7 Debug recommendations.
+The external debug interface of the Cortex-A9 MPCore is compliant with the ARMv7 Debug Architecture that includes support for Security Extensions and CoreSight.

 With the exception of a few debug configuration signals, the debug interfaces of the individual Cortex-A9 processors are presented externally so that each processor can be debugged independently.